Upstate hospital system makes plan to combat area’s top health needs, concerns

 “We are going to have things such as ‘Walk with a Doc,’ where we will have individuals take a walk with mental health professionals, asking questions.
 Also mental health first aid; providing that for communities and congregations,” Dogan said.

-“They make an effort to get out and participate and be a part of the community and I think that’s important,” Upstate resident, Steve Collins, said.
+“They make an effort to get out and participate and be a part of the community and I think that’s important,” said Upstate resident Steve Collins.

 Bon Secours said they’re working on a plan that will also include better access to care.